kshitijnair/WebHunt1.0/README.md

 # WebHunt 1.0
-A online treasure hunt of sorts developed and deployed for a tech fest event.
+An online treasure hunt of sorts developed and deployed for university's tech fest event.